 Are you up for a classic?

 As you have seen, owning a classic car is not a simple deal.
 It requires you to do your research and pay attention to many things.
-So I would not be surprised if you are not quite sure whether it is a good decision.
-Still, I think it can be.

-Then there are people who simply enjoy old-timey auto engineering.
+Then, there are people who simply enjoy old-timey auto engineering.
 For them having a vintage car is like capturing a piece of history.
 And with plenty of affordable options, it is pretty easy to pick up the hobby.